 At various times I have been politically active on all sides of the spectrum, sometimes in visible, sometimes in elected, and sometimes in influential (?) positions.
 I am not now such.
 I consider myself to be a vehement moderate, and will keep politics out of the AI3 site discourse.
 I don’t disdain political discourse — sometimes even love it — but this blog aims to go elsewhere.

-We’re pretty proud of what we have accomplished in our short tenure with SD, with the aid of great customers and projects.
-We have built the turnkey open semantic framework technology stack with many open source contributions from us and various third parties; we have innovated much in ontology development and use, one of the signature discriminators for our company; and we have remained committed to open documentation and how-to guidance, as witnessed by our nearly 400 technical document TechWiki site.
+We’re pretty proud of what we have accomplished in our tenure with SD, with the aid of great customers and projects.
+We have built the turnkey open semantic framework technology stack with many open source contributions from us and various third parties; we have innovated much in ontology development and use, one of the signature discriminators for our company; and we have remained committed to open documentation and how-to guidance, as witnessed by our more than 400 technical document TechWiki site.

 Structured Dynamics benefited in its early start up from the assistance of Steve Ardire, who helped much in positioning and business development.
 Steve is a networker par excellence, who is also incredibly knowledgeable about social media and semantic technologies.